andrewkwstich/NegativeAwareNER/README.md

 # NegativeAwareNER
-Developing a negation-aware named entity recognition system in the product search context
+Developing a negation-aware named entity recognition system in the product search context.

+This system was created for a group UBC MDS-CL Capstone project in collaboration with Heyday by Hootsuite.
+The code used in the final product is found in the `code` folder (not inside `intermediate`).
+Of the files in `code`, I (Andrew) was mainly responsible for the following four:

+- NER_Model_postprocessing.py
+- Negation_Analyzer.py
+- generating_dpt_store_centroids.ipynb
+- new_crf_functions.py

 ## Steps to setup the project